1. Home

 Solar Water Heater Advantages & Disadvantages

 Compared to conventional water heating systems, solar water heaters can bring your home into a greener and more efficient future full of energy cost savings.
-With that said, solar water heater savings aren’t the same for everyone and may be more trouble than they are worth for those without excessive water heating costs.
+With that said, savings with a solar water heater aren’t the same for everyone.
+Switching may not be worth it for your needs, especially once you consider some advantages and disadvantages.

-Capable of partial or entirely off-grid operation to reduce utility energy spending Almost always must be supplemented with grid energy or a backup source of power
+• Capable of partial or entirely off-grid operation to reduce utility energy dependence

-May qualify for several green energy financial incentives and rebates Operational cost savings are directly tied to the availability of sunlight – daily and seasonally
+• Operational cost savings are tied to the availability of sunlight — daily and seasonally

 While an excellent idea for many, whether or not solar water heaters are the absolute best choice for your home depends on several unique factors, including your local climate, the other energy systems on your property, and your personal hot water demand.